cozywho/cozytak/README.md

 - organize start.sh to where its a tool you always come back to.
 - Part 1 & 2 for basic install.
 Maybe hide in a "install takserver" option and put it after the cert generation functionality when added.
 - cert generation based on user input and packaging them into importable zips.
+- multi OS support.
 - Add existing server upgrade capability to the start menu.
 If you wanna upgrade just ./upgrade.sh.
+- auto add the admin.p12 to the local firefox certs.